If life in danger call Triple Zero 000

 • Register your interest and/or attend an information session

-• Complete and submit your application (you will be asked to provide reference details, a Working with Children/ Vulnerable People Check and a Lifeline Police Check.
-Note that these checks are at your own cost).
+• Complete and submit your application.
+You will be asked to provide reference details, a Working with Children /Vulnerable People Check and a Police Check.
+For digital support volunteering, Lifeline uses a specific provider and does not accept police checks from other providers - details are supplied during the application process.
+(Note that these checks are at your own cost).

 • Accept our offer to join the Lifeline family.